Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Matthew DeYoe - Vertical Research Partners LLC

 Good morning.
-So if we were to look at sequential performance in Vinyls, adjusted EBIT was up about $72 million on $117 million in sales.
-I think the increase in caustic soda and chlorine maybe account for $20 million to $25 million of this and maybe lower maintenance of (37:47) supply $25 million – another additional $25 million, can you kind of just quantify and bucket the remaining factors?
+So, if we were to look at sequential performance in Vinyls, adjusted EBIT was up about $72 million on $117 million in sales.
+I think the increase in caustic soda and chlorine maybe account for $20 million to $25 million of this, and maybe lower maintenance was something like $25 million – another additional $25 million, can you kind of just quantify and bucket the remaining factors?

 Mark Steven Bender - Westlake Chemical Corp.

-Well, I think and you've heard me speak this morning about the improvement in reliability, and so with that comes improving operating rates.
-So when you think about improvement in operating rates we're also then spreading that fixed cost over more pounds of production, so it brings the cost per unit down.
+Well.
+I think, and you've heard me speak this morning about the improvement in reliability, and so with that comes improving operating rates.
+So when you think about improvement in operating rates, we're also then spreading that fixed cost over more pounds of production, so it brings the cost per unit down.
 And you highlighted the other areas where I think we've seen the contribution to the bottom line in Vinyls.

 Matthew DeYoe - Vertical Research Partners LLC

 Okay.
 That would imply like $25 million.
-I guess there's synergy in there as well, but?
+I guess there's synergies in there as well, but?

 Mark Steven Bender - Westlake Chemical Corp.

-There are some synergies that do apply of course.
+There are some synergies that do apply, of course.

 Matthew DeYoe - Vertical Research Partners LLC

 Okay.
-And correct me, I know, it's kind of an (38:28), but correct me if I'm wrong, but I think, Axiall shuttered (38:32) around 78,000 metric tons of caustic capacity prior to the acquisition – your acquisition of the company.
-Is there any way to bring that back online or is that down for good?
+And correct me, I know this has kind of been asked a few different ways, but correct me if I'm wrong, but I think Axiall shuttered something around 78,000 metric tons of caustic capacity prior to the acquisition – your acquisition of the company.
+Is there any way to bring that back online, or is that down for good?

 Albert Yuan Chao - Westlake Chemical Corp.

 Yeah.
 We're not familiar with capacity being shut down.
-I think some other (38:49) plant operating rates may not be as high as the declared operating capacity, so they may have reduced the nominal capacities by not really shutting down the plants.
+I think some of the (38:49) plant operating rates may not be as high as the declared operating capacity, so they may have reduced the nominal capacities, but not really shutting down plants.

 Matthew DeYoe - Vertical Research Partners LLC